Sansevieria Black Coral is a variety of Sansevieria trifasciata [san-se-VEER-ee-uh, try-fask-ee-AH-tuh].

 Keep snake plant sansevieria away from animals and children as consuming parts of the plant may cause stomach irritation.
 More on the question –> Is the Mother in Law Tongue Plant Poisonous?

 Snake plants can grow quite large and keeps its leaves throughout the year, making it a great addition to a foyer or entrance in a large pot.

-It also possesses air purification properties, helping to clean indoor air in any home or office and is easy to grow.
+It is tough as nails, makes an excellent plant for any home or office and is easy to grow.